-MUS 213 - Opera and Musical Theatre
+MUS 213 - Opera and Musical Theatre 3 0 0 0 3

 This course covers the origins and development of opera and musical theatre from the works of Claudio Monteverdi to the present.
 Emphasis is placed on how the structure and components of opera and musicals effect dramaturgy through listening examples and analysis.
 Upon completion, students should be able to demonstrate analytical and listening skills in understanding both opera and the musical.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.